Icarians: Nauvoo, Illinois

 The Mississippi River town of Nauvoo, Illinois as it appeared circa 1855, during the time of its occupation by Icarian colonists.

 Nauvoo was founded in 1839 for the gathering of the Church of Jesus Christ of Latter Day Saints.
-Even though Joseph Smith, the founder of the Latter Day Saint movement, was killed in 1844, by 1845 Nauvoo had grown to a community of about 15,000 people – dwarfing the city of Chicago, which had only about 8,000 inhabitants at that time.
-Under threat of continuing violence from the surrounding communities and following a succession crisis, most of the Latter-day Saints, under Brigham Young left in 1846 for Salt Lake City, Utah, the current headquarters of the Church of Jesus Christ of Latter-day Saints.
+Even though Joseph Smith, the founder of the Latter Day Saint movement, was killed in 1844, by 1845 Nauvoo had grown to a community of about 15,000 people – rivaling the city of Chicago in size at the time.
+Under threat of continuing violence from the surrounding communities and following a succession crisis, most of the Latter-day Saints, under Brigham Young left in 1846 for what became Salt Lake City, Utah, the current headquarters of the Church of Jesus Christ of Latter-day Saints.
 The Latter-day Saints later sold their land to the Icarians in 1849.

 Nauvoo would become the first permanent Icarian Community, the Icarians immediately adopting the charter and structure described in Cabet's Voyage en Icarie.
 The structure included an annually elected president and one officer each to administer finance, farming, industry, and education.
 New members were admitted by a majority approval vote by the adult males, after living in the commune for four months, forfeiting all personal property, and pledging $80.
 Nonetheless, visitors were welcome to stay as long as they wished in a hotel.

 Every family used the same amount of space (two rooms in an apartment building), and were allowed the same amount of furniture.
 After the age of four, children lived apart from their parents at a boarding school, and visited families only on Sundays.
 This was intended to foster a love for the community "without developing special affection for parents" from a young age, theoretically instrumental to the smooth working of a Utopian society.
 Sundays were not what would be a typical religious Sunday.
 The Icarians practiced no religion, but there were days people voluntarily gathered in a fellowship called "Cours icarien" to discuss Cabet's writings and Christian morals and ethics.